le0pard/elixir_v8/README.md

 #### Load js libs to v8

-You also can load js libs to each v8 engine in pull:
+You also can load js libs to each v8 engine in pool:

 ```
 js_undescore_lib = Mix.Project.app_path <> "/priv/underscore-min.js"